simuxakadiscgolfgod/Space-Weather/README.md

 No radio blackouts were observed over the past 24 hours.

-Radio Blackout Forecast for Mar 07-Mar 09 2024
+Radio Blackout Forecast for Mar 08-Mar 10 2024

-              Mar 07        Mar 08        Mar 09
+              Mar 08        Mar 09        Mar 10
-R1-R2           15%           15%           15%
+R1-R2           20%           20%           20%
-R3 or greater    1%            1%            1%
+R3 or greater    5%            5%            5%

-Rationale: A slight chance for R1-2 (Minor-Moderate) radio blackouts due to isolated M-class flare activity will persist through 09 Mar primarily due to the potential exhibited by ARs 3595 and 3599.
+Rationale: A slight chance for R1-2 (Minor-Moderate) radio blackouts due to isolate M-class flare activity will persist through 10 Mar primarily due to the potential exhibited by AR 3599.

 ```